Tambogrande: Town Concerns

-Manhattan Minerals Push
+Manhattan Minerals push

 "Our company has a concrete proposal for development in Tambogrande.
 It's a proposal with three concrete social and economic aspects that will resolve many of the problems affecting thousands of children and adults in Tambogrande," said Americo Villafuerte, the president of Manhattan Minerals, to the BBC in 2003 explaining how this mining project would improve the lives of the people in Tambogrande.
-This would be the "narrative" the Canadian mining company pushed in the public dialogue.
+This would be the "narrative" that the Canadian mining company pushed in the public dialogue.
 It commissioned a report that studied the impact of the mining project and the economic situation in Tambogrande, in an attempt to demonstrate to the public to support it.
 In its report, the company noted the low standard of living compared to others parts of Peru, the degradation of the soil, the median income and infant mortality rate, which all suggested there needed to be a change in Tambogrande.
-This change, as the report would point out, would be mining which would dramatically change Tambogrande's economy for the better.
+This change, as the report would point out, would be mining, which would dramatically change Tambogrande's economy positively.
 The mining project would bring more foreign investment not just to this region, but to the country as a whole.
 Manhattan Minerals promised it would provide housing to the people who lose their houses and jobs so it would minimize any negative effects on the residents.